Xenon-135

 Xenon-135 (^{135}Xe) is an unstable isotope of xenon with a half-life of 9.14 hours, decaying to long-lived caesium-135.

 ^{135}Xe is a fission product and it is the most powerful known neutron-absorbing nuclear poison (2 million barns; up to 3 million barns under reactor conditions), with a significant effect on nuclear reactor operation.
 The yield of xenon-135 from fission is about 6.6% (uranium) or 7.4% (plutonium), the great majority from iodine-135.
-(It is normal for fission products to be formed in such a chain of decays.)
+It is normal for fission products to be formed in such a chain of decays.

 ^{135}Xe effects on reactor restart

-Graph showing the concentration of Xenon and the reactivity of the nuclear reaction from the moment the reactor is shutdown.
+Graph showing the concentration of Xenon and the reactivity of the nuclear reaction from the moment the reactor is shut down.

 In a typical nuclear reactor fueled with uranium-235, the presence of ^{135}Xe as a fission product presents designers and operators with problems due to its large neutron cross section for absorption.
 Because absorbing neutrons can impair a nuclear reactor's ability to increase power, reactors are designed to mitigate this effect and operators are trained to anticipate and react to these transients.
 This practice dates to the first fission piles, constructed by the Manhattan Project during the Second World War.
 Enrico Fermi suspected that ^{135}Xe would act as a powerful neutron poison and followed the advice of Emilio Segrè by contacting his student Chien-Shiung Wu.
 Wu's unpublished paper on ^{135}Xe verified Fermi's guess that it absorbed neutrons and was the cause of the disruptions to the B Reactor then in use at Hanford, Washington to breed plutonium for the American implosion bomb.

 During periods of steady state operation at a constant neutron flux level, the ^{135}Xe concentration builds up to its equilibrium value for that reactor power in about 40 to 50 hours.
 When the reactor power is increased, ^{135}Xe concentration initially decreases because the burn up is increased at the new higher power level.
 Because 95% of the ^{135}Xe production is from decay of ^{135}I, which has a 6.58 hour half-life, the production of ^{135}Xe remains constant; at this point, the ^{135}Xe concentration reaches a minimum.
 The concentration then increases to the new equilibrium level (more accurately steady state level) for the new power level in roughly 40 to 50 hours.
 During the initial 4 to 6 hours following the power change, the magnitude and the rate of change of concentration is dependent upon the initial power level and on the amount of change in power level; the ^{135}Xe concentration change is greater for a larger change in power level.
 When reactor power is decreased, the process is reversed.